PeterC-alfaisal/likelihoodR/README.md

 Negative values represent the same strength of evidence, except for the second hypothesis value versus the first.

-The likelihood interval can be plotted for many analyses.
-This represents the range of values that are consistent with the observed data for a given level of support, for example the S-2 likelihood interval includes all values which are not more different from the maximum likelihood estimate (MLE) by more than a support value of 2.
-As noted for the figure below, the S-2 interval is closely equivalent to the 95% confidence interval, as the support of 2 is similar to the 5% significance level.
+The likelihood interval can be obtained for many statistics.
+This represents the range of values that are consistent with the observed data for a given level of support.
+For example, the S-2 likelihood interval includes all values which are not more different from the maximum likelihood estimate (MLE) by more than a support value of 2.
+As noted for the figure below, the S-2 interval is numerically closely equivalent to the 95% confidence interval, as the support of 2 is similar to the 5% significance level.
 An S-3 likelihood interval would include all values which are not more different